GustavAlber/cFS/README.md

   EVS Port1 1980-012-14:03:31.71029 66/1/HELLO_APP0 1: task created -15
   EVS Port1 1980-012-14:03:31.71031 66/1/HELLO_APP0 1: We are in error mode
 ```
-At that point we will stay in error mode for ever.
+At that point we will stay in error mode forever.